Symposium Webpage Header (Symposium Dates)

 • SGD1,000 for a booth on one day of the Symposium

-• You will be able to display your products and materials to all Symposium participants in a more casual setting and interact with them up close.
+• Display your products and materials to all Symposium participants in a more casual setting and interact with them up close.
 Basic equipment (table, chair and signage stand) will be provided for your booth, which Symposium participants may visit throughout the day.

 • Presentation and booth bundle